sj-mei/SUEWS/docs/source/input_files/SUEWS_SiteInfo/Input_Options.rst

 .. option:: alpha

 	:Description:
 		The mean apparent ecosystem quantum.
 Represents the initial slope of the light-response curve.
-		[umol CO2 umol photons^-1]
+Not in use [umol CO2 umol photons^-1].

 	:Configuration: